jhudsl/tidyversecourse/docs/01-intro.md

 `here` is a package specifically designed to help you deal with file organization when you're coding.
 This package allows you to define in which folder all your relative paths should begin within a project.
 The path of this folder will be displayed after typing `library(here)` or `here()`.

+#### The utility of the `here` package

+You may be asking, "Why do I need the `here` package?", and you may be thinking, "I can just write the paths myself or use the `setwd()` function".

+[Jenny Bryan](https://github.com/jennybc), has several [reasons](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/).
+We highly recommend checking them out.

+In our own words:

+1) It makes your project work more easily on someone else's machine - there is no need to change the working directory path with the `setwd()` function.
+Everything will be relative to the .Rproj containing directory.
+2) It allows for your project to work more easily for you on your own machine - say your working directory was set to "/Users/somebody/2019_data_projects/that_big_project" and you decide you want to copy your scripts to be in  "/Users/somebody/2020_data_projects/that_big_project_again" to update a project for the next year with new data.
+You would need to update all of your scripts each time you set your working directory or load or save files.
+In some cases that will happen many times in a single project!
+3) It saves time.
+Sometimes our directory structures are complicated and we can easily make a typo.
+The `here` package makes writing paths easier!

 #### Setting your project directory